ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

            if_ci_failed: error
            if_no_uploads: error

-This requires that each PR has a patch coverage of 90%, meaning that 90% of any source added to the repository (unless ignored) must be covered by unit tests.
+Using a ``codecov.yml`` file requires that each PR has a patch coverage of 90%, meaning that 90% of any source added to the repository (unless ignored) must be covered by unit tests.
-Notice previous example file is only a sample configuration.

 Testing Using GitHub Actions